franiglesias/api-inventory/README.md

 ## Environment variables

 - PORT: Port the server listens on (example: 3000).
 Docker images expose 3000.
+- STORAGE_ADAPTER: Storage backend.
+Options: "memory" (default) or "sqlite".
+- SQLITE_DB_PATH: When STORAGE_ADAPTER=sqlite, path to the SQLite database file.
+Defaults to ./data/inventory.db locally, and /data/inventory.db in Docker.
 - INITIAL_DATA: Optional path (relative or absolute) to a JSON file used to seed initial products at startup.
 Defaults to data/products.json.
 The file should contain an array of objects with fields: name, description, sku, stock, minStock, createdAt, updatedAt (optional), imageUrl (optional).